WHAT IS YOGA THERAPY?

 Although we can not physically see or dissect the Nadi and Chakra, by applying different breath techniques, yoga poses or specific mantra we can directly affect these subtle energy bodies and help to open up blockages that inhibit healing.

 Rather than focusing specifically on one symptom, we as Yoga Therapists aim to bring relief to the most pressing symptoms then examine deeper into the other systems so that we create an environment in the body where all systems can once again communicate and work together in a harmonious state.
-The ultimate goal, balance.
+The ultimate goal is always balance.

 It is for this reason that Yoga Therapy is a very effective, powerful and accurate form of therapy when applied correctly and practised regularly by the practitioner.

-It was such a rich and growthful experience to be immersed in study with Dr NC between 2015 - 18.
-We learnt how to apply a multifaceted and in-depth advanced learning that encompassed all areas of healing through yoga, on the physical and deeper energetic planes.
+It was such a rich and growthful experience to be immersed in the study with Dr N Chandrasekeran between 2015 - 18.
+We learnt how to apply multifaceted and in-depth advanced learning that encompassed all areas of healing through yoga, on the physical, mental, emotional and deeper energetic planes.

 Dr N. Chandrasekaran is a hands-down master of this field.
 As a Western medical Doctor and Yoga Therapist, he offers a unique understanding of the complexities of the human body, mind, breath system both from a yogic perspective and allopathic perspective.